The Art Of Manipulating Algorithms

 To test the idea, he turned—like so many others searching for a glimpse into the soul of the internet—to its front page: Reddit.

-Working with moderators, Matias set up an experiment with r/worldnews, where some 15.5 million users read and discuss the news on any given day (it "may be the largest single group for discussing world news anywhere in the English-speaking internet," he writes on Medium).
-Reddit uses both human moderators and an algorithm to promote news stories—the perfect place to test a new approach that relies on both.
+Working with moderators, Matias set up an experiment with r/worldnews, where some 15.5 million users read and discuss the news on any given day.
+Reddit uses both human moderators and a ranking algorithm to promote news stories—the perfect place to test a new approach that relies on both.
 "We couldn’t control the AI system," he explains.
 "We don’t run Reddit.
 We couldn’t control the code of Reddit’s algorithms.
 But we still wanted to influence how that system works, without restricting human agency and human liberty."

 His test was simple: Above any news link from sources commonly accused of publishing fake or misleading news, a box appeared asking readers to respond with links that could "help us improve this thread by linking to media that verifies or questions this article's claims."
 (On other posts, a different box asked readers to fact-check and "downvote," but more on that later).